jean-pierreBoth/gsearch/README.md

 For requests  the module ***request*** is being used.
 It reloads the dumped files, hnsw and seqdict related takes a list of fasta files containing requests and for each fasta file dumps the asked number of nearest neighbours.

-## Classify
- The classify module is used to assign taxonomy information from requested neighbours to query genomes.
-Average nucleitide identity will be calculated.

-### The last step involves a homology search using hmmer, which can be directly installed using conda or brew.
+The last step involves a homology search using hmmer, which can be directly installed using conda or brew.
 If you are using apple M1 ARM/aarch64 structure.
 This is how you can have a native support of hmmer

 ```bash
 ### download h3-heno branch of hmmer here (do not git clone but download zip):